Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/4. Git-HOL/README.md

 * How to resolve conflicts using both manual editing and a 3-way merge tool.
 * How to ensure clean commits after conflict resolution.

-In this hands-on lab, I:

-* Created a conflict between the master branch and a feature branch.
-* Used P4Merge to visualize and resolve the conflict.
-* Updated `.gitignore` to exclude merge backup files.

 ---

 ## Prerequisites

-Before starting this lab, I had:
+Before starting this lab, the following were ensured:

 * A working Git environment.
 * P4Merge installed and configured as the default diff/merge tool.